dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 Viewing Basic Information
 -------------------------

-Basic information, such as a project's name, status, and associated :ref:`organization <admin_def_organization>`, is displayed on the project page's title banner; additional basic information is displayed in the following sections on the project's **Overview** tab.
+Basic information about the project, such as its status is displayed on the title banner and on the **Overview** tab.

+You may find the following field descriptions helpful.

 .. tabularcolumns:: |l|L|